 The 60 inches cord length also offers sufficient flexibility while doing a small to medium-scale project.

-You have gone through some of the highest quality heat guns in the market.
-But what makes them soo good?
+You have gone through some of the best quality embossing heat tools in the market.
+But what makes them so good?
 Indeed there go some key factors in deciding what makes a product stand out.

-In this buying guide, we will be elaborating on the features worth looking for in a heat gun before investing.
+In this buying guide, we will be elaborating on the features worth looking for in heat tools before investing.

 Temperature is probably the first thing you check in a heating tool.
 There are various tools with different temperature ratings.
 You can find tools that reach a temperature as high as 680 or 690°F. Again, there are miniguns that offer a working temperature range of 200 to 400°F.